 Sync Mesh make sim racing gloves.
 That’s it.
 No wheelbases, no pedals, no cockpits – just gloves designed specifically for sim racers, by sim racers.
 Based in Denmark, they’ve built a reputation in the community for producing genuinely well-made, purpose-built gloves at prices that won’t make you wince.
 If you’re looking at sim racing gloves and wondering whether a dedicated glove brand is worth it over repurposed motorsport kit, this is the guide for you.

-Sync Mesh gloves range from around $30 for their entry-level N7R1 line up to about $77 for the flagship M-PRO.
-They ship to the EU, UK, US and Canada.
-The whole range is sim-specific – outside stitching, silicone grip patterns, pre-curved palms, moisture-wicking fabric.
-No repurposed cycling gloves here.
+The range starts at around $30 for the entry-level N7R1 and tops out at $71.49 for the M-PRO flagship.
+Shipping covers the EU, UK, US, and Canada.
+Every glove is built sim-specific from the ground up: outside stitching, silicone grip patterns, pre-curved palms, moisture-wicking fabric.
+Not a repurposed cycling glove in sight.

 Quick Navigation